On December 1, 2015, PMI® changed how PDUs, required for maintaining PMI credential, can be earned and applied.

 By putting more emphasis on continuing education of project managers, and aligning their education to the three talent areas identified as being of prime importance to employers of project managers, it is hoped that we will see a trend to more skilled project managers who are able to meet the rigorous demands of their jobs.

-Earning PDUs Under the New System
+Earning PDUs Under the Current System

 PMI Talent Triangle Definitions and Examples of Courses that Qualify within each Category